ioccc-src/winner/1989/tromp/README.md

 The author provided an alternate version of the code with some improvements.
 See the judges' additional remarks in the author's remarks, for more details.

-### Alternate use:
+### Alternate build:

 ```sh
 make alt
 ```

+### Alternate use:

 Use `tromp.alt` as you would `tromp` above.

 NOTE: testing more than one user updating the high score file, one of the benefits of the alt version, has not been done.

-The original unmodified alternate code is provided later.
+The original unmodified alternate code, which will no longer work right if it even compiles, is provided later in the author's remarks.

 ## Judges' remarks: